What is Gyaru? Meaning, Substyles + Resources

 Gyaru – Meaning + Brief History

-The meaning of ‘Gyaru’ is a Japanese transliteration of the word ‘girl’, and is one of the many branches of Japanese fashion.
-It originated in Shibuya (a district in Tokyo) in the ’90s as a rebellion against the stereotypical beauty standard of having pale skin and dark hair.
+Okay if we have to be specific with the meaning, ‘gyaru’ can just be literally translated as ‘girl’ but… it’s so much more than that.
+Gyaru is not just a fashion style, but a subculture* which originated in Shibuya (a district in Tokyo) in the ’90s as a rebellion against the stereotypical beauty standard of having pale skin and dark hair.
 These Gyaru – or gals – were flashy, outgoing, and were quite frankly shocking to Japanese society.
 Their tans were very dark and their makeup extremely exaggerated, and although it has developed a lot since then but the main aesthetic of gyaru is still in place; we live for the famous tagline “get wild and be sexy!”

 Different Types of Gyaru – Substyles

 One of the most amazing things about gyaru is that there are loooooads of different substyles so it’s very easy to find something that suits your current style (obvs with a gyaru twist, of course!).

 Agejo is a sexy and glamorous Gyaru style, and is/was worn mainly by hostesses (those who work in exclusive clubs to men) and older gals.
 Ageha magazine was a huge source of inspiration for agejo and their clothes feature a lot of lace, fishnets, and stockings, and a little dash of cuteness, too.

 A style featuring heavy American aesthetics such as bright colours, slogan tees, and baseball caps.
 It’s such a cute and colourful style and more ‘comfortable’ than the other styles in terms of attire as they mainly wear jeans and tshirts.
 One of the main Amekaji brands is CoLu aka CoCoLuLu.
 My circle sister Amber wears this quite often (which you can see here in one of my previous posts).